B-UMMI/ReMatCh/README.md

                             sequences with high percentage of target reference gene sequence covered (default: False)
-      --notWriteConsensus   Do not write consensus sequences (default: False) --bowtieOPT "--no-mixed"
+      --notWriteConsensus   Do not write consensus sequences (default: False) --summary             Produce extra report files containing only sequences present in at least one sample (usefull when using a large number of reference sequences, and only for first run) (default: False)
+      --bowtieOPT "--no-mixed"
                             Extra Bowtie2 options (default: None)
       --debug               DeBug Mode: do not remove temporary files (default: False)